pnnl/BEM-for-PRM/content/user_guide/prm_api_ref/baseline_generation_api.md

 json_path = standard.convert_userdata_csv_to_json(userdata_dir, output_dir)
 ```

 The function has two arguments, `userdata_dir` and `output_dir`.
-The function first load all the default userdata templates as `json`, then grabs all the user csv files saved in the `userdata_dir` and insert data from the `csv` files into the `json` data.
+The process first loads all the default user data templates as `json`, then grabs all the user CSV files saved in the `userdata_dir` and inserts data from the `csv` files into the `json` data.
 Lastly, the function saves the `json` to the `output_dir` in the `user_data_json` folder.

 #### - userdata_dir

-This argument shall be a valid directory string that pointing to the folder where all user data `csv` are saved.
-Example can be:
+This argument shall be a valid directory string that points to the folder where all user data `csv` is saved.
+An example can be:

 ```
 "C:\\documents\\my_user_data"